hww/varp_oscilloscope/README.md

 - Single time base digital real-time oscilloscope.
 - Every frame or every fixed update sample rate<sup>1</sup> and 1024<sup>2</sup> point record length for each channel.
+- Screen 550x550 pixels and 11x11 divisions grid<sup>4</sup>.
 - Four<sup>3</sup> independent recording channels.
-- One of channels can be used for trigger acquiring
+- Any channel can be used as trigger source.
-- Each buffer is array of Vector3 values.
+- Each channel has buffer is array of Vector3 values.
 - Each channel has its own color tag.
-- Screen 550x550 pixels and 11x11 divisions grid<sup>4</sup>.
 - Four automated measurements (min, max, peak, average).
 - Custom labels OSD.
 - Alternative 'Logic' rendering for integer values as a logic analyzer.
+- Autoset for quick setup<sup>5</sup>.
 - Cursors with readout<sup>5</sup>.
-- Autoset for quick setup<sup>5</sup>.

 <sup>1</sup> _The sampling rate is fully configurable and can be replaced to other time steps._